gggliuye/VIO/docs/deepblue/VIO.rst

    :align: center

 If we calculate the eigen values of this matrix, we found the last seven eigen values to be almost zero.
+This system should have multiply solutions.
+And we need 7 more constrains to have a singal solution.

+* scale : 1
+* original reference frame : 6